Dorazar/Appsus/README.md

 ## Authors 👩‍💻👨‍💻
 - Dor Azar - Gmail App
-- Tomer Aberbane - Notes App
+- Tomer Aberbanel - Notes App

 ## License 📜
 This project is for educational fun!
 Use, remix, and enjoy.